holochain/docs-pages/src/concepts/2_application_architecture.md

 * Each user has their own copy of the application's front end (client), back end (DNAs), and server (conductor).
 * The conductor sandboxes the DNA code, mediating all access to the device's resources, including networking and storage.
-* All code is executed on the behalf, and from the perspective of the individual user.
+* All code is executed on behalf, and from the perspective, of the individual user.
 * Users communicate and share data directly with one another rather than through a central server or blockchain validator network.
 * Holochain is opinionated about data---it handles all storage and retrieval.
 (We'll learn about why and how in the next three articles.)
 * Persistence logic and core business logic are mixed together in your DNA, because at its heart, Holochain is a framework for data validation.
-However, you usually don't need much code in your DNA---just enough to encode the 'rules of the game.'
+However, you usually don't need much code in your DNA---just enough to encode the 'rules of the game'.
 * As with microservices, Holochain lends itself to combining small, reusable components into large applications.

 ## Learn more